sumedhadewan/sql_datawarehouse_project/bronze_layer.md

 ## Bronze layer
-It is a first layer and stores raw data as-is from sources.
+It is the first layer and stores raw data as-is from sources.
 Data is ingested from CSV files into PostgreSQL database.

 <b>Analyze source system</b> : As specified, focus is only the latest dataset.
 Historization is not required.
-There are 6 csv files coming from CRM and ERP systems.
-All csv files are fully loaded (no batch loading).
+There are 6 CSV files coming from CRM and ERP systems.
+All CSV files are fully loaded (no batch loading).

 <b>Data ingestion</b>: Let's first explore the data in each csv files to identify column names and data types.
-Next created database name sql_database using pgAdmin, 3 schemas followed by 6 tables under bronze schemas.
+Next created database name `sql_database` using pgAdmin, 3 schemas followed by 6 tables under bronze schema.

 ```
 CREATE DATABASE sql_database